Breeding Approval & Grading for Stallions & Mares In PFH, SSSH, SNH, & AAH Studbooks

 Do Not use a show halter with a chain under the jaw – these destroy the correct outline of any horse and will have a Negative effect on your horse’s Grading.
 You will need a 20ft Lunge line to clip to your horse’s headgear for the Movement Section plus a lunge whip or similar.

-Handlers – Please wear smart but sensible clothes yourself – you are representing the UK breeders/owners of your respective Breeds at the very first National Grading.
+Handlers – Please wear smart but sensible clothes yourself – you are being filmed for posterity and thus representing the UK breeders/owners of your respective Breeds.
 BAPSH recommends that both male and female handlers wear smart but comfortable trousers, and jackets that do NOT flap about in the wind or when you are moving.
 Footwear should be sturdy and easy to run in.

 TRAINING YOUR HORSE